mccombspj/kurumastories/content/nissan/Skyline/MF-BS-Nissan-Skyline-2000GT-1970.md

 “Nissan's transmissions are well-known for their quality.
 You often hear acclaim for their clean, decisive shifting,” someone remarked, offering a bit of insider perspective.

-On the other hand: "I wish they would do something about the low-frequency gear noise, though."
+"On the other hand, I wish they would do something about the low-frequency gear noise."

-As for the clutch, we weren’t as wild about it.
+As for the clutch, we weren’t as enthusiastic.
 “The first thing I noticed when I got in was the weight of the clutch.
 I don’t like it,” said Oguchi and Sanbon.

 “When I drove the 1800, I felt its clutch was softer than the one in the car I usually drive (a Bluebird SSS), but the 2000GT was a different story.
 However, it may have been a matter of getting tired from using it repeatedly around town,” said both Sasaki and Okubo.

 The pedals give a strong sense of responsiveness to initial pressure, then seem to relax slightly as you depress them further.
 The difference in pedal force between the brake and accelerator can increase fatigue.
-Oguchi emphasized that this isn't only a matter of pedal force, and that more serious attention should be paid to control harmony in general.
+Oguchi emphasized that this point isn't limited to pedal force, and that more serious attention should be paid to control harmony in general.
 This includes inputs to secondary controls such as switches and knobs.

-Regarding the controls, opinions included: “They’re scattered, and having to look for them disrupts your concentration” (Sanbon).
+Regarding the controls, opinions included: “They’re scattered, and looking for them disrupts your concentration” (Sanbon).
 “The console-mounted light and wiper switches are easy to find by feel and pose no problems in use” (Sano).
 “The fuel and voltage gauges on the console would have been better positioned up near the radio and heater” (Sasaki).
 The small size of the ashtray came in for harsh criticism as equipment on a long-distance, high-speed touring car: “It looks just like a chest of drawers for Hina dolls...”

 <b><u>Problems With Wind Noise and Seats</b></u>